gunesevitan/hubmap-hpa-hacking-the-human-body/README.md

 ## Post-processing

-After the predictions are ensembled, sigmoid function is applied to logits in order to obtain soft labels between 0 and 1.
 Hard labels are obtained using different thresholds for each organ type.
 Thresholds are found by trial and error.

 * **Kidney**: 0.25